adobe/aem-site-template-builder/README.md

 ## NPM scripts in your template

-Template Builder assumes that your AEM Site Template will contain `npm run build` npm script which will compile the theme.
+Template Builder assumes that your AEM Site Template will contain `npm run build` npm script in the `/theme` folder which will compile the theme sources into production ready compiled code available in `/theme/dist` folder.

 ## Compiled site template artifact